Q - What do you do... other than take photos?

 A - The short answer is maybe.
 Feel free to contact me about your needs.
 If I do not shoot that type of imagery I will help you to find the perfect person for you to hire.
 I am not all things to all people... nor do not want to try.
 That is a fools errand.

 Q - How long does it take to set up a shoot?

 A-This depends on the nature of your question.
 If you are asking about pre production, which is the time spent working out the details of the shoot, thinking about how to best shoot the job, this is completely dependent on how many finished images you need, is there travel involved, do you need a styling crew, will I need an assistant(s), how many permits will I need to get etc.

 Preparation can be as simple as my having a small bag of cameras all the way to bringing a lot of special gear, large numbers of crew and making travel plans.
 Typically for the majority of jobs there will be 1 to 3 days of prep.
-If there will be a lot of logistics involved, I will hire a producer so I can concentrate on thinking about the image(s) you need.
+For the majority of my advertising projects, I will hire a producer so I can concentrate on thinking about the image(s) you need.

 If you are asking how long it takes to set up one of the images you want from your "Shot List", this can be as short as 5 minutes to hours.
 I do not shoot from any "Formula" as every image is unique.
 There are exceptions to this.
 If I am shooting a fashion "lookbook", then this is shot very quickly and the light/scene may not change much, if at all, as the fashion client needs a lot of garments shot in one day.